 According to a newspaper report (The Daily Star 2008), law enforcement agencies in Bangladesh use Section 377 to harass the MSM.
-However in an interview to me a local gay activist, Tinku Ishtiaq offered a contradictory account (Ishtiaq 2011):
+However, in one of my interviews a local gay activist, Tinku Ishtiaq, offered a contradictory account (Ishtiaq 2011):

-Even though 377 exist in the books it has never been used and I have not heard of it being used as a threat either.
-However, there are antivagrancy and some anti-prostitution laws which are used against Hijras [in South Asia, Hijras are neither man, nor woman.
-For brevity and for present purposes, they can be understood as 'transgender'].
+Even though 377 exists in the books, it has never been used and I have not heard of it being used as a threat either.
+However, there are anti-vagrancy and some anti-prostitution laws which are used against hijras [in South Asia, hijras are neither man, nor woman; for brevity and for present purposes, they can be understood as 'transgender'].
 Law enforcers in Bangladesh rarely prosecute people for violating laws, but use them as threats to coerce money.

-In another interview, Joya (Sikder 2011) who self identifies as Hijra, shared with me her personal experiences - of arrest, custodial violence and abuse.
-Interestingly they have nothing directly to do with Section 377:
+In another interview, Joya (Sikder 2011) who self-identifies as hijra, shared her personal experiences - of arrest, custodial violence and abuse.
+Interestingly, they have nothing directly to do with Section 377: